Faculdade de Medicina da Universidade Federal de Minas Gerais: Students’ Organizations

-In the School of Medicine we can find active the Diretório Acadêmico Alfredo Balena (DAAB), which represents the medical students, and the DAFono, the entity for the students of Speech-Language Therapy and Audiology.
+In the Faculty of Medicine we can find active the Diretório Acadêmico Alfredo Balena (DAAB), which represents the medical students, and the DAFono, the entity for the students of Speech-Language Therapy and Audiology.

 Alfredo Balena Academic Directory (DAAB)

 The origin of the Alfredo Balena Academic Directory (DAAB), formerly called the Academic Center of the Faculty of Medicine (CAFM), is mixed with the origin of the Faculty of Medicine itself.
 Apparently, the CAFM was founded in October 1913.
 In 1920, CAFM launched his first periodical - “Radium” - which was dedicated not only to academic publications in the various areas of medicine, but also to news about the new capital of Minas Gerais, Belo Horizonte, which was still flourishing.

 After the death of Professor Alfredo Balena, the then CAFM was renamed DAAB and, a year later, in 1960, as part of the commemorations of the 50th anniversary of the Faculty of Medicine, the new headquarters was inaugurated, with 450m2.
 At the same time, the DAAB created the Freshman Reception and already represented a pleasant refuge for academics.

-Currently, Directory's headquarters is one of the only living spaces within the "Health Campus", being an important meeting point for students and employees.
-Management makes an effort to keep the space cozy, making sure that the puffs, the foosball, pool and ping-pong tables, the guitar, the hammocks, the microwave, among many other things that we offer to the students, are available.

-On the pages of Jornal PH7, a serial created by the students in 1946, many have already written about characters and facts that maded UFMG.
+On the pages of Jornal PH7, a serial created by the students in 1946, many have already written about characters and facts that made UFMG.
 The publication was a focus of resistance during the Military Dictatorship and contributed to important changes in medical curricula.
 Currently, PH7 is no longer published.
-Despite that, the DAAB continues to work to improve teaching at FM-UFMG and to make the student's voice heard within Collegiate meetings and Departmental Chambers.
+Despite that, the DAAB continues to work to improve teaching at FM-UFMG and to make the student's voices heard within Collegiate meetings and Departmental Chambers.

 The history of the DAAB is long, but it has always meant resistance and defense of democracy.
 It was at DAAB that the 3rd National Student Meeting took place in 1977, a milestone in the union of students in the fight against the Dictatorship.
 The motto “For Education as the Practice of Freedom” is quite representative of what the management of this Directory proposes to build together with the academic community each year.

 Conclave Médico Desportivo (CMD)

-The Medical Sports Union, called Conclave Médico Desportivo (CMD), was created in 1996 to promote the integration of medical students in sports activities, before that the student sports issues was part of a DAAB coordination.
-The Conclave Médico Desportivo organizes the UFMG School of Medicine participation in the Minas Gerais Intermed, which gathers students from all medical courses statewide in sports matches.
+The Medical Sports Union, called Conclave Médico Desportivo (CMD), was created in 1996 to promote the integration of medical students in sports activities, before that the student sports issues were part of a DAAB coordination.
+The Conclave Médico Desportivo organizes the UFMG Faculty of Medicine participation in the Minas Gerais Intermed, which gathers students from all medical courses statewide in sports matches.
 The UFMG was the winner for the 14th consecutive year in 2009.
-And in 2022 won it's 23rd title.
+And in 2022 won its 23rd title.